hems/midi2funk/readme.md

 ## Get in touch!

-If you feel interested by this project and want to develop this further or have some nice ideas or just want to chat about it or want me to come over and have a geeky session
+ - If you feel interested by this project and want to develop this further
+ - have some nice ideas
+ - want to chat about it
+ - want me to come over and have a geeky session

 just drop me a line: ````hems.inlet+gh@gmail.com````

 ````